Addiction Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, flaxseed, dried potato and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Addiction Dog Food is a plant-based kibble using a moderate amount of various named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Excluding the Zen recipe, Addiction is a grain-free dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Those looking for a wet food from the same company may wish to visit our review of Addiction canned dog food.